scarf-sh/scarf-js/README.md

 # scarf-js

-Like Google Analytics, but for your npm library.
-Scarf will report some basic details any time your library is installed with npm.
+Scarf is like Google Analytics for your npm packages.
+By sending some basic details after installation, this package can help you can gain insights into how your packages are installed and by which companies.
+Scarf aims to help support open-source developers fund their work when used commercially.

 ### Installing

 You'll first need to create a library entry on [Scarf](https://scarf.sh).
 Once created, add a dependency on this library to your own:

 ```bash
 npm i --save @scarf/scarf